support Need help?call1300 804 855mailinfo@ncaust.com.au

 1. You are responsible for the security of the device and network from which you access our Services, Website, or Platform;

-2. You are responsible for ensuring that only authorised persons can view or receive information from your National Clearance Australia account;
+2. You are responsible for keeping your account credentials secure and ensuring that only you access your National Clearance Australia account;

-3. You are responsible for ensuring that your use of Your Information, and any decisions made based on screening results, comply with all applicable laws in your jurisdiction;
+3. You are responsible for ensuring that your use of your result, and any disclosure of it you make to a third party, complies with all applicable laws;

-5. You authorise National Clearance Australia to verify the accuracy of information you have provided and information obtained from external sources;
+4. You authorise National Clearance Australia to verify the accuracy of information you have provided;

 8. Limitation of Liability and Indemnity